adjust/cocos2dx_sdk/doc/android/android.md

 We use this broadcast receiver to retrieve the install referrer in order to improve conversion tracking.

-If you are already using a different broadcast receiver for the `INSTALL_REFERRER` intent, then follow [these instructions][referrer] to add the call to the Adjust broadcast receiver.
+If you are already using a different broadcast receiver for the `INSTALL_REFERRER` intent, then follow [these instructions](https://github.com/adjust/android_sdk/blob/master/doc/english/referrer.md) to add the call to the Adjust broadcast receiver.

 ### <a id="sdk-proguard"></a>Proguard settings